 Curcumin seems to be effective in treating severe anxiety in females who are obese

 Curcumin has been shown to be a potent anti-depressant in animal models of depression.
-It exerts these effects via regulation of monoamine neurotransmission, anti-oxidation in the brain, and modulation of neuroinflammation.
+It exerts these effects via regulation of monoamine neurotransmission, anti-oxidation in the brain, HPA modulation and attenuation of neuroinflammation.

-A review examining the RCT's using curcumin to treat depression found that most of these clinical trials failed to demonstrate that curcumin was superior to placebo.
-The trials that did produce significant effects, lacked placebo groups, utilized small sample sizes, were limited by the use of self-reported psychometric tests or were too short in duration.
+Some trials have found curcumin to be somewhat effective in reducing symptoms of depression.
+However, most of the trials that did produce significant effects, lacked placebo groups, utilized small sample sizes, were limited by the use of self-reported psychometric tests or were too short in duration.

 4.7.
 Neuronal Injury